Don Lemon / Lime / Orange / Grape

 Early life and education

 Lemon was born March 1, 1966, in Baton Rouge, Louisiana, the son of Katherine Marie (Bouligney) and Wilmon Lee Richardson.[6][7]
-His father was a prominent attorney, who was part of a lawsuit successfully challenging segregation of public transportation in Baton Rouge.[8]
+His father was a prominent attorney whose firm was party to a lawsuit that successfully challenged racial segregation of public transportation in Baton Rouge.[8]
 Lemon was born under the surname of his mother's then-husband, and discovered that Richardson was his father when he was five.
 He is of mostly African-American ancestry, along with Creole; his maternal grandmother was the daughter of a black mother and a white father, who had French and Scots-Irish ancestry.[8][9]
-Lemon stated he was sexually abused as a child.[10]
+Lemon has stated he was sexually molested as a child by a teenage boy who lived nearby,[10] and that he knew he was gay prior to this incident.[11]
 He attended Baker High School, a public high school in the town of Baker in East Baton Rouge Parish.
-He was voted class president during his senior year.[11]
+He was voted class president during his senior year.[10]

 Lemon attended Louisiana State University where he was a Republican and voted for Ronald Reagan.[10]
 He later graduated from Brooklyn College with a major in broadcast journalism in 1996 at the age of 30.
 While at Brooklyn College, he interned at WNYW.[12][13]
 He worked for Fox affiliates in St. Louis and Chicago for several years,[10] and was a correspondent for NBC affiliates in Philadelphia and Chicago.[10]